Better Off Dead

 Is it any good?

-BETTER OFF DEAD graduated to theaters with a homeroomful of D-grade locker-room comedies (many inspired by Porky's, whose title character cameos here) fixated on teen lust, teen drugs, and teen feuds/revenge/payback.
-While some critics failed it from the outset, Better Off Dead turned out to be a notch more upscale than most of its classmates and gained a "cult" reputation for its clever gags (even if some haven't aged too well; anyone for a Howard Cosell parody?) and zany blend of animation and live-action.
-Some individual bits are fall-down hilarious, if pretty much throwaways in a severely disjointed plotline.
+While some critics failed it from the outset, Better Off Dead is actually a notch more upscale than most of its fellow D-grade locker-room comedies.
+It's gained a "cult" reputation for its clever gags (even if some haven't aged too well; anyone for a Howard Cosell parody?) and zany blend of animation and live-action.
+BETTER OFF DEAD graduated to theaters with a homeroomful of similar comedies (many inspired by Porky's, whose title character cameos here) fixated on teen lust, teen drugs, and teen feuds/revenge/payback.
+Some individual bits here are fall-down hilarious, if pretty much throwaways in a severely disjointed plotline.

 A young John Cusack would have more multidimensional roles to play later in his career, and the absurdist approach to life from a bewildered adolescent's POV would be done in remarkably similar style -- but with more heart -- by TV's Malcolm in the Middle.
 Still, a generation of parents who grew up in the 1980s cherish Better Off Dead and might want to give it a spin again with their own offspring to see whether the humor holds up.
 That's if the cavalier treatment of suicide as a running joke isn't a dealbreaker.

 Families can talk about...